Vyral/base-template/_posts/2021-11-16-you-should-be-aware-of-rising-probates.md

 {% include excerpt.html %}

 Today we’re going to be talking about an unexpected consequence of COVID: Probates are up.
 But first, what’s probate, and why are they increasing?
 Probate is when a will has to be proved as a true document in court.
-Due to the circumstances, people’s family members are passing away in unexpected circumstances, which is leaving a lot of properties in probate.
+Due to the pandemic, people’s family members are passing away in unexpected circumstances, which is leaving a lot of properties in probate.
 If you’re in this situation it’s easy to feel stuck.

 {% include pullquote.html %}